Born: Lockhart River QLD

 - International Education Services Brisbane

-1999 - Most innovative product by an indigenous artist (a set of stainless steel Sea Country Bookmarks) Momento Awards Brisbane
+1999 Most innovative product by an indigenous artist, Momento Awards, Brisbane

 1998 - Member of the Lockhart River Art Gang which won the National Heritage Commission Art of Place Community Endeavour Award